 Sunday Lies has a super funky drum opening before starting the title chant, “Sunday Lies.”It a scathing retort to a person that has betrayed the protagonist, Josh.
 There’s a sarcastic exhortation to “cheer the empty suit” indicative of great anger in the lyrics.
 The chorus refrain has some great rhythm work with the horns punching it out to the end.

-The Night comes out firing on all singers with a power horn line.
+The Night comes out firing on all cylinders with a power horn line.
 This one has that TSOP feel.
 It’s slick when Josh matches the horns note for note.Benjamin Kushner takes a psychedelic turn on guitar during the refrain.
 Blake DeForest (trumpet) and Luke Annis (trombone) really punch hard on this and this sounds like a classic right down to the closing vocals.

 Take My Chances starts with a slinky instrumental riff laying the base for Josh coming with the deep vocals.
 He’s talking about the uncertainty of life choices – “I never took the easy road, I’m as stubborn as I can be. ” His voice somehow sounds smooth with a hard edge simultaneously.
 Benjamin Kushner has an extended, silky soul guitar solo midway and Harrison El Dorado holds down tight on the skins.
 When the full band comes back for the close they are on a roll.